GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 Web applications have seen impressive performance improvements thanks to advanced technologies like [Web Assembly](https://webassembly.org/) (including [SIMD](https://v8.dev/features/simd)), [WebGPU](https://gpuweb.github.io/gpuweb/), and just general JavaScript engine progress in recent years.
-Nonetheless will a carefully developed platform-specific app typically outperform a Web-based application, albeit the situations where this _actually_ matters may be limited.
+Nonetheless will a carefully developed platform-specific app typically outperform a web-based application, albeit the situations where this _actually_ matters may be limited.
 With even high-performance audio editing tools like [Soundtrap](https://www.soundtrap.com/) (thanks to the [Web Audio API](https://developer.mozilla.org/docs/Web/API/Web_Audio_API) and